Effective Prayer Ministry

-Prepare Others to Join You
+Prepare Others to Join Your Prayer Efforts

 So, you've planned your strategy for an effective corporate prayer life.
 Before implementing your plan, you need to prepare the people.
 God Himself provides us with the precedence for doing this.